Hiren Bhartu: Bowls career

-Hirendra Represented Canada at the 2008 World Outdoor Bowls Championship held in Christchurch, NZ.
+Hirendra Represented Canada at the 2008 World Outdoor Bowls Championship held in Christchurch, NZ, winning a bronze medal.

-Hirendra skipped the men's triples team to a bronze medal by defeating England.
-They lost to eventual winners Scotland in the semi-final.

 Hirendra went on to represent Canada at the 2010 Commonwealth Games, Delhi as vice on the men's triples team.
 The team did not make the play-offs.

 Hirendra is currently bowling as a member of Bowls BC out of the North Island Zone on Vancouver Island.
 In 2015 Hirendra won the BC Provincial Championship in Men's Pairs (4th win) and Mixed Pairs (5th win).

 In 2022, he qualified to represent Canada at the 2022 World Bowls Indoor Championships.
 The event had been cancelled in 2020 and 2021 due to the COVID-19 pandemic.